JetBrains-Research/MoveMethodGenerator/README.md

 ```
 Error: Could not find or load main class org.gradle.wrapper.GradleWrapperMain
 ```
-then run the following before starting our bash script:
+run the following before starting our bash script:
 ```
 gradle wrapper
 ```

-After success you will get successful gradle output:
+In case of success you will get successful gradle output:
 ```
 BUILD SUCCESSFUL
 ```
-with other information data.
+with other information about execution.

-Then generated data can be found in \<path to output folder\> and there will three files:
+Generated data can be found in \<path to output folder\> and there will three files:
-> method.csv - таблица методов
+> method.csv - table of methods
-> classes.csv - таблица классов, которые используются в method.csv
+> classes.csv - table of classes, which are referenced in method.csv
 > log - log file of execution

 ## classes.csv